Marcus Clapp

 Bio

-The 2022 campaign was one of the most successful seasons in this history of the Northeast baseball team.
+The 2022 campaign was one of the most successful seasons in the history of the Northeast baseball program.
 The 2022 group set the program records for wins with 39, hits with 583, doubles with 122, triples with 24, home runs with 73, RBIs with 441, walks with 260, stolen bases with 106, on-base percentage with .430, slugging percentage with .544 and a team semester GPA of 3.53.

 Zane Zielinski was named Second Team All-Region while Taylor Gill, Sam Manwarren, Harrison Taubert and Preston Tenney all were named Honorable Mention All-Region.
 Nate Brecht, Maximo de Leon, Parker Dorrance, Matt Dreher, Garrett Dudley, Houston Fogelstrom, Maxim Fullerton, Connor Jeffers, Manwarren, Chris Mazzini, Dylan Rodgers, Creighton Silvain, Tenney, Cooper Whitt and Zielinski all signed to play baseball at four-year universities after Northeast.

 The 2021 season was another positive step in the right direction for Clapp and the Northeast baseball team.
 The Hawks secured a 37-24 overall record and a 19-7 record on their home diamond, while making the Region XI Tournament and winning 10 out of their last 13 games of the season.
-Sam Manwarren earned the prestigous NJCAA DII Baseball ABCA/Rawlings Gold Glove Award with a .995 fielding percentage behind the dish.
+Sam Manwarren earned the prestigious NJCAA DII Baseball ABCA/Rawlings Gold Glove Award with a .995 fielding percentage behind the dish.
 Colin Lynam was named an NJCAA DII Baseball Third Team All-American after a stellar sophomore season, tallying a .391 batting average with 56 RBI, 15 doubles and 13 home runs.
 Preston Tenney, Zane Zielinski and Colin Lynam were named First Team All-Region, while Sam Manwarren and Parker Dorrance earned Second Team All-Region honors.
 Alex Potter was named an Honorable Mention All-Region honoree as the closer for the Hawks.
 Alex Potter and Tanner Olmstead signed with NCAA DI schools, while Jeremy Schneider, Colin Lynam and Cade Lynam inked with NCAA DII programs.

 The Hawks played in 19 games in 2020 before the season was halted due to the COVID-19 pandemic.
 However, many players excelled in the classroom as 13 members were named to the NJCAA All-Academic Team.
 The entire team was also named an NJCAA Academic Team of the Year.
 Twenty-eight baseball players also earned ICCAC Academic All-Region honors for their hard work in the classroom.
 Five players went on to sign to continue their academic and athletic careers at four-year institutions.